eherra/patientRecordSystem/README.md

 The project's main focus has been on diverse SQL queries (CRUD) usage.

-As being healthcare related application and storing sensitive data of its users - I have been focusing on the security e.g.:
+As being healthcare related application and storing sensitive data of its users - I have been focusing on the security e.g. by
-- by setting 15 minutes session expiration time (considering [this](https://auth0.com/blog/balance-user-experience-and-security-to-retain-customers/#:~:text=How%20long%20should,for%20most%20businesses.))
+- setting 15 minutes session expiration time (considering [this](https://auth0.com/blog/balance-user-experience-and-security-to-retain-customers/#:~:text=How%20long%20should,for%20most%20businesses.))
 - admin (doctor) role check when calling POST-methods which usage is only authorizited by this role
 - users don't have access to pages/information which are not their _own_ information